District of New Jersey Document Format Requirements

 Source text: All parties, with the exception of pro se parties, shall file all documents, in both civil and criminal matters, via ECF.
 All papers electronically submitted shall, to the extent possible, be submitted in a text-searchable PDF format.

-Source text: All parties, with the exception of pro se parties, shall file all documents, in both civil and criminal matters, electronically via ECF.
-All papers electronically submitted shall, to the extent possible, be submitted in a text-searchable PDF format.
+Source text: All papers electronically submitted, including any supporting exhibits, shall, to the extent possible, be submitted in a text-searchable PDF format.

 Joint Final Pretrial Order must be on 8.5x11 paper and designate assigned District Judge in caption.